lunacunha/cpd/assign2/README.md

 ### Custom AI Prompt
 ```
 > /join AI:coder|You are a helpful coding assistant specialized in Java
--- You have joined the room coder --
+-- user has joined the room: coder --
 > How do I create a thread in Java?
 user: How do I create a thread in Java?
 Bot: To create a thread in Java, you can use the `Thread` class.
 Here's an example of how to do it: